Ddundee/Ddundee/README.md

 ### About Me

-I am a hobbyist with a passion for learning and developing code.
-I am currently a high schooler discovering the depths of Frontend Development.
+I am a high schooler who is in love with programing (backend, and frontend seem awesome to me).
+I also enjoy remaking cool photos in vectors, and editing videos.
+I am currently relearning frontend, since my foundation was never great, so that I learn and develop a web based application using Native React, and other React based frameworks.

 ##### Skills